daeuniverse/dae/README.md

 ### Kernel Configuration Item

 Usually, mainstream desktop distributions have these items turned on.
-But in order to reduce kernel size, some items are turned off by default on embedded device distributions like OpenWRT, Armbian, etc.
+But on embedded Linux distributions like OpenWRT, Armbian, etc, in order to reduce kernel size, some items are turned off by default.
+You need to re-compile the kernel and turn them on.

 Use following commands to check the kernel configuration items on your machine.